Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 ANCONA TO SPLIT FERRIESJadrolinija runs ferries all-year round, while SNAV has ferries only during the summer season.
 These ferries are modern and comfortable and can carry both passengers and cars so there are ideal if you are travelling by car.

 The journey time is around 10 hours and it's usually overnight journey - ferries depart in the evening and arrives in the morning.
 Some sailings also stop in the port of Stari Grad on the island of Hvar (twice a week).
-Book with SNAV by the 23rd of April and save 50% (plus, bring your vehicle for free)!
+See our useful guide on travelling from Rome to Ancona.

-BARI TO SPLIT FERRY: This new ferry route operated by Jadrolinija is available from May until mid-October, with one sailing weekly.
-The crossing time is 10 hours.
+BARI TO SPLIT FERRY: This new ferry route operated by Jadrolinija is available from May until mid-October, with one weekly sailing and crossing time of 10 hours.